mwpb/maths-inliner/README.md

 There is an example showing basic usage [here](test/inscribed.html).

-## Implementation

-Uses regex to locate inline and display mathematics.
-Now uses mathjax-node to replace them with SVG code.
-Uses Promises for everything async.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.